 Siege is an http load testing and benchmarking utility.
 It was designed to let web developers measure their code under duress, to see how it will stand up to load on the internet.
-Siege supports basic authentication, cookies, HTTP and HTTPS protocols.
-It lets its user hit a web server with a configurable number of simulated web browsers.
-Those browsers place the server “under siege.”
+Siege supports basic authentication, cookies, HTTP, HTTPS and FTP protocols.
+It lets its user hit a server with a configurable number of simulated clients.
+Those clients place the server “under siege.”

 NEWS & RELEASE INFORMATION

 SIEGE-3.1.4 – This release fixes issues with HTTP PROXY authentication.